ArthurPieri/arthurpieri.github.io/content/Defining Agile.md

 ---
-title: "Defining Agile"
+title: Defining Agile
-author: "Arthur Pieri"
+author: Arthur Pieri
 categories:
   - agile
 tags:
   - agile
   - agile-foundations
+keywords:
+  - agile
+  - agile-foundations
+  - agile culture
 ---
-#agile #agile-foundations

 Previously we've talked about [[Agile, why should you care?]].
 But how can you care about something you don't understand what is?To solve that problem we are going to create a definition that will be used in my posts from now on.

 ## Dictionary definition